Last updated Feb 27, 2023

 Part 2: Call a Jira API

-This page introduces the Forge Javascript APIs.
-Using the @forge/api package, you'll learn how to make REST calls to an authenticated Jira endpoint.
+Using the @forge/bridge package, you'll learn how to make REST calls to an authenticated Jira endpoint.

 This is part 2 of 3 in this tutorial.
 Complete Part 1: Build a Jira hello world app before working on this page.